LEO0331/Mini_projects/CodingPractice/Notes.md

 # Comparison Sort
 - JS sort(): Sort number by its charCodeAt(0), only consider first index -> add sort(function(a, b){return a - b}) to sort in ascending order
 - Stable: same key retain their relative order before and after the sort
+- Non-Comparison Sort: Bucket/Radix/Counting Sort -> only work with numbers/integers in certain range
 ### Bubble Sort
 ```
 function BS(array){ //time: O(n^2) space: O(1); Stable